AlbertoRoper/AlbertoRoper.github.io/_posts/2025-11-12-contributing-to-projects.md

 In order to contribute to collaborative projects like [CosmoGW](https://github.com/CosmoGW/CosmoGW), I recommend the following procedure to my collaborators.

+{:. box-note}
+**Note:** If you are interested in becoming a developer of CosmoGW, contact me at my email [alberto.roperpol@unige.ch](emailto:alberto.roperpol@unige.ch).

 In first place, create a new empty repository (public or private) under the organization, where you will make updates.
-For this example, we will name the repository `test'
+For this example, we will name the repository `test`

 ```bash
 git clone https://USERNAME@github.com/CosmoGW/test.git